ZijingTang/Statistical-modeling-and-Fama-French-25-Portfolios/README.md

  + Fit a ARCH(1), ARCH(2), GARCH(1,1), GARCH(2,1),TARCH(1,1,1), TARCH(2,2,1) models to the index and the stock separately and report the results.<br>
  + Find the best model for each series by the BIC criteria from the models.<br>
- + From the last observation in your sample, use the best model you find in question (b) to find the 1 day ahead 5% Value at Risk (VaR).
+ + Find the 1 day ahead 5% Value at Risk (VaR).
 Do this for both the single stock and the index separately.
 Suppose the market value of your investment in S&P500 is $100M and the market value of your investment in IBM is also $100M at the last day in your sample.

  **Fama-French 25 portfolios double sorted by size and value**